 - The combination of avelumab (Bavencio) with axitinib as a first-line treatment for advanced renal cell carcinoma.

 - People with advanced renal cell carcinoma should receive pembrolizumab (Keytruda) plus axitinib as a first-line treatment.

 - For persons with advanced renal cell carcinoma, pembrolizumab plus lenvatinib is used as a first-line treatment.

-- Pembrolizumab alone is associated with an increased risk of recurrence after nephrectomy or surgical excision of metastatic sites.
+- Pembrolizumab alone can cause a high risk of recurrence after nephrectomy or surgical excision of metastatic sites.

 Extensive clinical trials comparing the immunotherapy combinations to sunitinib in persons with advanced or metastatic kidney cancer led to advanced renal cell carcinoma approvals.
 Additional studies had previously shown that nivolumab, administered as a single dose through the vein every two weeks, helped those who had previously undergone anti-angiogenesis treatments live longer than patients treated with the targeted therapy everolimus.
 Pembrolizumab was approved after surgery after a large clinical trial indicated an improvement in time to recurrence for persons who had surgery for the original kidney tumour or all sites of distant metastasis.
 Several clinical trials involving immune checkpoint inhibitors for the treatment of kidney cancer are currently underway.

 Different types of immunotherapies can cause various side effects.
 Common side effects of the procedure include flu-like symptoms, skin reactions, weight changes and diarrhoea.
 Talk with your healthcare team or doctor regarding the possible side effects of the immunotherapy procedure recommended for you.